miramastoras/bmeb_bootcamp_2023/wolbachia_denovo_assembly.md

 # De-novo assembly of a Wolbachia genome

-This document contains instructions for generating a de-novo assembly of a wolbacchia genome for BMEB bootcamp 2023.
+This document contains instructions for generating a de-novo assembly of a wolbachia genome for BMEB bootcamp 2023.
 This is part 1 of the computational portion of the bootcamp.

 I recommend that you clone this repository to your local computer, and open up this document in a text editor.
 That way you can save any changes you make to the code in this tutorial (like file paths)